Motion Prompting: Controlling Video Generation with Motion Trajectories: Motion Prompts

 To create the motion prompts, we translate mouse drags into a grid of point tracks as shown in \cref{fig:sparse}.
 The density and size of this grid can be chosen by the user, similar to the Gaussian blurring of tracks in~\cite{yin2023dragnuwa,wang2024motionctrl,wu2024draganything,li2024image} to specify the spatial extent of the motion.
 However, note that in our approach this step is done only at inference time, and not at train time.
 Additionally, a user may choose to place a grid of static tracks down to keep the background still, as in \cref{fig:sparse}b and \cref{fig:sparse}d, or have tracks persist after a mouse drag as in \cref{fig:sparse}d.

 \mypar{Emergent Phenomena.} We find that these ``interaction" motion prompts can result in straightforward motions, such as turning the head of a parrot in \cref{fig:sparse}a.
 But interestingly, we also observe more complex dynamics: \eg, in \cref{fig:sparse}b, where the tracks toss the hair of the subject, or in \cref{fig:sparse}d where the sand is swept around.
 In these examples, we are essentially probing the video prior learned by the model, and by doing so are able to visualize the physics and general world understanding that the model has learned.
-This suggests two things.
-First, that we may debug video models with motion prompts and find their limitations, which we discuss further in \cref{sec:failures}.
-And second, that as these models improve, we might be able to use these motion prompts to query video generation models as world models that react to user interactions.
+Furthermore, because our model supports temporally sparse track conditioning, we can effectively do prediction.
+That is, we can query our model with a motion for a short duration, and then let the model predict the future, allowing us to answer questions such as {\it "how will the hair behave if I pull on it this way or that?"} as in \cref{fig:sparse}b.

 \mypar{Drag-Based Image Editing.} A natural application of this ``interaction" ability is drag-based image editing~\cite{pan2023drag,shi2023dragdiffusion,mou2023dragondiffusion,geng2024motion,alzayer2024magic,rotstein2024pathways}.
 This task involves taking user supplied ``drags" and editing an image such that objects follow these drags.
 We shows qualitative results in \cref{fig:drag_editing}.